sequenceiq/blog/source/_posts/2014-09-18-custom-image-on-gcc.markdown

 gcutil addimage my-ubuntu gs://<bucket-name>/ubuntu_image.tar.gz
 ```

-Once this is done you have created your custom built Google Cloud image, and you are ready to start instances using it.
+Once this is done you have created your custom built Google Cloud image, and you are ready to start cloud instances using it.
 Let us know how it works for you, and make sure you follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).